intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 Protocols deployed without active measures against intermediation will tend to become intermediated over time, as network operators deploy middleboxes to perform some function on traffic {{?PATH-SIGNALS=RFC8558}}.
+Any element on path can observe unencrypted protocol elements and modify unauthenticated protocol elements.

-In particular, one of the consequences of an unencrypted protocol is that any element on path can interact with the protocol.
-For example, HTTP was specifically designed with intermediation in mind, transparent proxies {{?HTTP=I-D.ietf-httpbis-semantics}}
-are not only possible but sometimes advantageous, despite some significant downsides.
-Consequently, transparent proxies for cleartext HTTP are commonplace.
-The DNS protocol was designed with intermediation in mind through its use of caching recursive resolvers {{?DNS=RFC1034}}.
+For example, HTTP was specifically designed with intermediation in mind, transparent proxies {{?HTTP=I-D.ietf-httpbis-semantics}} are not only possible but sometimes advantageous, despite some significant downsides.
+Consequently, transparent proxies for cleartext HTTP were once commonplace.
+Similarly, the DNS protocol was designed with intermediation in mind through its use of caching recursive resolvers {{?DNS=RFC1034}}.
 What was less anticipated was the forced spoofing of DNS records by many middle-boxes such as those that inject authentication or pay-wall mechanisms as an authentication and authorization check, which are now prevalent in hotels, coffee shops and business networks.